OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Cross-country skiing, also known as Nordic skiing, is a great way to get outdoors during the winter months.
 Unlike downhill skiing, it involves schussing along flat trails through snowy woodland, making it a much calmer way to enjoy the snow.
 Massachusetts, in particular, it dotted with gorgeous cross-country ski centers – we round up the best, so you can start planning your next snowy adventure.

 From early December to early April, Notchview is open for cross-country skiing through 3,000 acres (1,214ha) of woodland.
 Schuss down the 17km (10.5mi) of groomed trails – there’s even separate tracks for skijoring (skiing with dogs).
 Notchview does get more snow than the neighboring valley towns and can be 10 degrees colder, so come prepared.
 Head to the Budd Visitor Center to warm up with a hot coffee.
 If you really fall in love with the region, you can get married outdoors here!

-Gates Pond in Berlin, Massachusetts offers a smaller, less crowded destination for those looking to cross-country ski.
-The trail, 2.4 miles (four kilometers), takes skiers around the frozen pond and through the woods.
+Gates Pond in Berlin, Massachusetts offers a smaller, less-crowded destination for those looking to cross-country ski.
+The trail is 2.4mi (4km), and takes skiers around the frozen pond and through the woods.
 This easy loop is a perfect place to practice cross-country skiing or snowshoeing, and it is ideal for anyone looking to enjoy the great outdoors on a short and scenic path.